Bottle Weaning – Saying “Bye Bye” to the Bottle for Good

 - Accept the possibility backsliding.
 Don’t be surprised if things go well for a few days, and then you hit a rough patch.
 Gently remind him that there aren’t any more bottles, and offer a kiss and cuddle, or a lovey instead.

-Parenting is hard.
+Bottle weaning is hard.
 Taking something away from your child, even when it’s for their own good, can be heartbreaking.
 If you set a goal and are consistent, you can gently bottle wean for better sleep.